Coachella 2018: Kylie Jenner, Travis Scott, Tyga, Justin Bieber and Others Party at Festival

 Kylie arrived on Friday with Travis, Kourtney and her boyfriend Younes Bendjima, E!
 News has learned.
 There, Kylie debuted a hot pink wig on Instagram, writing, "I'm not a regular mom I'm a cool mom."
 Kylie and Travis welcomed their first child, daughter Stormi Webster, two and a half months ago.

-Kylie, Travis and Kourtney partied with Nicki Minaj, who posted a video of them all dancing in a crowd, along with Chance the Rapper and Migos' Quavo.
-Kylie gave Nicki a playful kiss.
-The rapper also posted a photo of herself with other friends, including The Weeknd, French Montana and country star Shania Twain.
+Kylie, Travis and Kourtney partied with Nicki Minaj, who also posted a photo of herself with other friends, including The Weeknd, French Montana and country star Shania Twain.

-At the festival, Kourtney was also spotted with sister Kendall Jenner, who was accompanied by her friends.
+Kourtney was also spotted with sister Kendall Jenner, who was accompanied by her friends.
 The two danced together while surrounded by security.
 Kourtney stood in front of her boyfriend for the majority of SZA's performance and the two danced together as the singer sang "All the Stars."
 Kendall rapped along to SZA's set with her friends and danced with Kaia Gerber.

 Hailey Baldwin was spotted dancing with male friends, who she later left to hang out for a bit with Kendall.